hslatman/mud-file-server/README.md

 Files that are invalid MUD Files or not parseable as CMS objects are not served by default.

+Please note that the lightbulb2000.json file has been changed slightly to reflect the fact that it has a MUD signature available for demo purposes.

 ### Configuration

 The MUD File Server module can be configured like any other Caddy module.